 - You can get a higher yield.

-- Using advanced machinery like AI-enabled irrigation control and tractors helps you keep a record of your operations and conditions of weather, soil and crops.
+- Using advanced machineries like AI-enabled irrigation control and tractors helps you keep a record of your operations and conditions of weather, soil and crops.

-- Advanced machinery and technology can also help you produce better quality of food as you understand your crop requirements with more precision.
+- Advanced machinery and technology can also help you produce a better quality food as you understand your crop requirements with more precision.

 - In the long run, it is more cost-efficient as you don’t have to pay continuous wages for manual labour.